seydx/bravia/README.md

 let bravia = new Bravia({host: '192.168.1.2', port: 80, token: 'A0B9B9D7580466F22EE8F8EA148863774ACCE203'});
 ```

 Alternatively, the credentials can also be created using the built-in CLI.
-See [Command line tool]()
+See below.

 ### Command line tool